tholden/dynareOBC/README.md

          Causes DynareOBC to replace all of the elements of the decision rules by sparse matrices, which may speed up DynareOBC, at the cost of some slight reduction in accuracy for certain models with small coefficients.

- * **EXPERIMENTAL settings for controlling accuracy**
-    * `Global`
-         Without this, DynareOBC assumes agents realise that shocks may arrive in the near future which push them towards the bound, but they do not take into account the risk of hitting the bound in the far future.
-With the global option, DynareOBC assumes agents take into account the risk of hitting the bound at all horizons.
-Note that under the global solution algorithm, dotted lines give the responses with the polynomial approximation to the bound.
-They are not the response ignoring the bound entirely.
-          * `GlobalConstraintStrength=FLOAT` (default: `1`)
-               Specifies the weight on the squared deviation of the equality constraint in the global objective problem.
-Larger values imply that the long-run path is very close to the short-run one, but can produce excess volatility in simulations.
-          * `GlobalViolationStrength=FLOAT` (default: `1`)
-               Specifies the weight on the squared violations of the inequality constraints in the global objective problem.
-Larger values reduce violations, but can produce bias or excess volatility in simulations.
-          * `Resume`
-               Resumes an interrupted solution iteration, when using global.
-          * `QPSolver=STRING` (default: automatically selected based on the detected solvers) Specifies the solver to use for the quadratic programming problem that is solved by the global algorithm.
-To find out what solvers are available to you, run `dynareOBC TestSolvers`, and examine the list displayed by YALMIP.

  * **For controlling and performing model diagnostics**
     * `FeasibilityTestGridSize=INTEGER` (default: `0`)
          Specifies the number of points in each of the two axes of the grid on which a test of a sufficient condition for feasibility